tgray017/tgray017.github.io/_posts/2019-01-15-combining_meta-programming_with_mass_assignment.markdown

    Hand of the King
 ```

 This approach is extremely useful when dealing with a lot of data where you don't need to implement custom constructors, and you want to create instance variables out of whatever data is thrown at you.
-This is why I believe that meta-programming and mass assignment can be awesome tools for any ruby programer!
+This is why I believe that meta-programming and mass assignment can be awesome tools for any ruby programmer!

-*See my full CLI repo here: [https://github.com/tgray017/got_character_query](https://github.com/tgray017/got_character_query). *
+*See my full CLI repo here: [https://github.com/tgray017/gotcharacterquery](https://github.com/tgray017/gotcharacterquery).*